jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-31-getting-started-with-pyflink-on-aws-part-2/index.md

 ### Source Data

-A single Python script is created for the transaction and flagged account apps.
-They generate and send source data into Kafka topics.
-Each of the classes for the flagged account and transaction has the *asdict*, *auto* and *create* methods.
+A single Python script is created to generate fake stock price records.
+The class for the stock record has the *asdict*, *auto* and *create* methods.
 The *create* method generates a list of records where each element is instantiated by the *auto* method.
 Those records are sent into the relevant Kafka topic after being converted into a dictionary by the *asdict* method.

 A Kafka producer is created as an attribute of the *Producer* class.
+It adds security configuration for IAM authentication when the bootstrap server address ends with *9098*.
 The source records are sent into the relevant topic by the *send* method.
 Note that both the key and value of the messages are serialized as json.

-Whether to send flagged account or transaction records is determined by an environment variable called *DATA_TYPE*.
-We can run those apps as shown below.
-* flagged account - `DATE_TYPE=account python producer.py`
-* transaction - `DATE_TYPE=transaction python producer.py`
+The data generator can be started simply by `python producer.py`.

 ```py
 # producer.py